- Intended Audience: Pharmacists interested in Anticoagulation

 Pharmacists have a long-standing history of providing management of anticoagulant therapy.
 The content of this program will provide the pharmacist with a review of thromboembolic risk factors and coagulation disorders.
 Utilizing current guidelines and recommendations, this program will provide the learner with the tools necessary to provide routine management of anticoagulant therapy in outpatient settings.
 Key concepts will be reinforced though case applications.

-This course is approved by the Florida Board of Pharmacy for 3 consultant recertification hours.
+This course is approved by the Florida Board of Pharmacy for 3.0 contact hours to meet requirements pursuant to CHAPTER 64B16-26, Florida Statutes, and Rule 64B16-26.300, Florida Administrative Code.

 At the completion of this activity, the participant will be able to: